egel-lang/egel-lang.github.io/index.md

 acyclic graph _solely_ and program evaluation corresponds to trampolining the combinator at the root of that graph.

-Combinators and the evaluation graphs are implemented with standard reference counted objects and the implementation is written with utter disregard for performance.
+Combinators and evaluation graphs are implemented with standard reference counted objects and the implementation is written with utter disregard for performance.